Joan Highet – Past Chair

 Chris is a lawyer with expertise in commercial law and experience working with businesses and not-for-profit organizations.
 He provides full spectrum legal services in the areas of contracts, corporate governance, employment, privacy, intellectual property protection and dispute management.
 He currently practices at Outside Counsel, a business law firm that provides legal support to individuals and organizations.
 Previously, Chris worked as the assistant general counsel of a national charity.
 Outside of work, Chris enjoys spending time outdoors with his wife and daughter, playing baseball, reading history books and biking.

-Shaun Powell – Director
+Atallah Sadaka – Director